 The pharmacy's working practices are generally safe and effective.
-It has taken action to reduce the risk of transmission of COVID-19.
-The pharmacy is appropriately insured to protect people if things go wrong.
+It is appropriately insured to protect people if things go wrong.
+The pharmacy keeps the required up‐to‐date records.
 The team members keep people’s private information safe and they know how to protect vulnerable people.
-The pharmacy mainly keeps the required up‐to‐date records.
-But the team members could learn more from their mistakes to prevent them from happening again.
+But they could learn more from mistakes to prevent them from happening again.

 Principle 2.
 Staff

 The pharmacy has enough staff to manage its workload safely.
 The pharmacy team members are encouraged to keep their skills and knowledge up to date.
 And they are kept informed about changes in advice relating to COVID‐19.
-The team members work well together and they are comfortable about providing feedback to their manager.
-He acts on this to improve services at the pharmacy.
+The team members work well together and they are comfortable about providing feedback to improve services at the pharmacy.

 Principle 3.
 Premises

 The pharmacy looks professional and is suitable for the services it offers.
 It is clean, tidy and organised.
 The premises are thoroughly cleaned to reduce the likelihood of transmission of coronavirus.
-The pharmacy does not signpost its consultation room so people may not know that there is somewhere private for them to talk.
+The pharmacy signposts its consultation room so it is clear to people that there is somewhere private for them to talk.

 Principle 4.
 Services, including medicines management

 Everyone can access the services the pharmacy offers.
-It manages its services effectively to make sure that they are delivered safely.
+It generally manages its services effectively to make sure that they are delivered safely.
 The pharmacy team members make sure that people have the information they need to use their medicines properly.
 The pharmacy mainly gets its medicines from appropriate sources and stores them safely.
-The team members make sure that people only get medicines that are safe.
-But they do not record what they have done about any medicine they have received a concern about.
-This may make it difficult if an issue had to be followed up at a later date.
+The team members make sure that people only get medicines that are safe but they could be better at recording this.